This joke page isn't long. It just features the very best Internet

 22. PHILLIPS SCREWDRIVER: Normally used to stab the lids of old-style

-paper-and-tin oil cans and squirt oil on your shirt; can also be used, as
+paper-and-tin oil cans and squirt oil on your shirt; can also be used,

 the name implies, to round off the interiors of Phillips screw heads.